-In 2023, EWEB completed an inventory of hundreds of randomly-selected service lines to comply with a new rule from the Oregon Health Authority.
+In 2023, EWEB completed a visual inspection of hundreds of randomly-selected service lines to comply with a new rule from the Oregon Health Authority.
 No lead service lines were found.
-We now have a 95% confidence that there are currently no customer-owned lead service lines in our system.
+We now have a 95% confidence that there are no customer-owned lead service lines in our system.
+This inventory is available at eweb.org/lead-inventory.
 If your home was built before 1986, you may want to verify the type of piping that you have running to and through your home.
 Visit this website for a step-by-step tutorial: https://apps.npr.org/find-lead-pipes-in-your-home/en/#.